 Serpae Tetras (Hyphessobrycon eques), also known as Jewel Tetras, Red Minor Tetras, or Callistus Tetras, are stunning freshwater fish that grab attention with their shimmering red and black hues.
 However, their beauty is not the only factor that makes them so popular among aquarists.
 These hardy fish are known for their low maintenance and adaptability, making them a great choice for aquarists looking for a red fish.

 Native to the slow-moving backwaters of the Amazon River basin in South America, the Serpae Tetras are schooling fish that thrive in groups of six or more1.
-While they are generally peaceful, they can sometimes display fin-nipping behavior, especially towards slower-moving fish.
+While they are peaceful, they will sometimes display fin-nipping behavior, especially towards slower-moving fish.

 In this guide, we’ll delve deeper into the world of Serpae Tetra care.
 Topics covered include: